 During peak months (September to November) you may find it very difficult to find an appointment; most of the time there will be no appointments available to make.
 Various rumours claim that new appointments are released at certain times, such as Sunday at midnight, or Monday mornings, but you’ll find that the website is very unresponsive at these times as everyone tries to make an appointment.
 There’s nothing you can do except keep trying – or, if you can, apply outside of these peak months.

-Applying for your NIE number: going to your appointment
+Applying for your NIE number in Barcelona: going to your appointment

 Your appointment confirmation should have the details of exactly which foreigner’s office you need to go to, and at what time.
 You may have to wait for several hours after your appointment time, but it’s still worth arriving 30 minutes early in case there is a queue at the reception desk.
 Don’t bother arriving before 9am, however, as this is when the offices open.

 Make sure you have the documents in the checklist above, as well as something to write with.

 When you arrive for your appointment, you may find that the receptionist gives you two forms to fill out.
 If these are identical to the forms you have already filled out, then don’t worry about them.

 If they are different, you will have to rapidly fill these new forms out while you wait (good thing you brought a pen).
 You will also receive a ticket with your number in the queue.

 Once your number is called, present your documentation.
 The person handling your case may not speak great English, but don’t worry, they are used to processing NIE numbers – you can just put everything on the table at once and they’ll figure it out.
 After processing everything, they will give you a piece of paper that you must now use to pay for your NIE.